- Submission site opening: December 30, 2020

 Paper length: Papers must be no longer than 7 pages in total: 6 pages for the body of the paper (including all figures/tables), plus up to 1 additional page with references that do not fit within the six body pages.
 (For accepted papers, up to two additional pages may be purchased at an additional cost per page; note that, at the time of submission, papers are required to adhere to the 6+1 format above.)
 Over-length papers will be rejected without review.

 Supplementary file: Authors may submit up to 50MB of supplementary material, such as appendices, proofs, derivations, data, or source code; all supplementary material must be in PDF or ZIP format.
 Supplementary material should be material, created by the authors, that directly supports the submission content.
 Like submissions, supplementary material must be anonymized.
 To submit supplementary material, first upload your submission.
 You will then be able to upload supplementary material from the author console.
 There are two entries for supplementary files: one is “TechnicalAppendix”, and the other one is “ResubmissionFile”.
 The latter one can be ignored if you are not resubmitting paper rejected at any peer-reviewed conference within the past 6 months.
 Looking at supplementary material is at the discretion of the reviewers.

 Anonymity: Reviewing for IJCAI-21 is double blind.
 As an author, you are responsible for anonymizing your submission.
 In particular, you should not include author names or affiliations in your submission, and you should avoid providing any other identifying information (even in the supplementary material).
 Acknowledgments of funding or assistance should also be omitted.
 When referring to one’s own work, use the third person, rather than the first person.
 For example, say “Previously, Zhou and Gini have shown that…”, rather than “In our previous work , we have shown that…”.
 All identifying information can be added back to the final camera-ready version of accepted papers.
 Supplementary materials and code should also be anonymized (including, for instance, hardcoded paths or URLs that may give away login identifiers or institutions).
 Submissions that violate anonymity will be rejected without further review.

-Ethical/societal impact: Authors are required to include a statement of the potential broader impact of their work, including its ethical aspects and future societal consequences.
-Authors should take care to discuss both positive and negative outcomes.
+Ethical/societal impact: It is optional for authors to include a statement of the potential broader impact of their work, including its ethical aspects and future societal consequences.
+This part can be put in either mainbody page or the reference page.

 Resubmissions: Authors of papers that have been rejected at any peer-reviewed conference within the past 6 months must declare the resubmission by including a cover letter with their submission.
 The cover letter should summarize the main reasons for rejection and should describe the changes the authors have made to address the reviewers’ comments.
-The cover letter should be inserted at the beginning of the submitted PDF, along with the previous reviews and previous anonymized rejected submission, before the 6+1 pages of the paper.
+The cover letter should be put in a separate file, along with the previous reviews and previous anonymized rejected submission.
 Such resubmissions must contain, in a single PDF file (different from the IJCAI-21 paper file):

 - the cover letter, starting with the title of the rejected paper, the tracking number (if any), and the name of the conference to which this paper was submitted,